tuanvu0995/snake-console/README.md

 ## Installation

 Note: Currently, the game is not published to npm.
-You can install it by cloning the repository and running the game as mentioned above.
+You can run it by cloning the repository and running the game as mentioned above.
 ```bash
 npm i -g snake-console
 ```